RDYG18/INN-Hotels-Predicting-Booking-Cancellations-Using-Machine-Learning/README.md

 **Market Segment Type**

-- The variable indicates the source channel through which the booking was made.
+The variable indicates the source channel through which the booking was made.

-- The majority of reservations came from the Online segment 23,214 bookings, followed by Offline 10,528.
-Together, they represent over 90% of the customers.
+- The **Online** segment dominates the dataset with **23,214 bookings**, followed by the **Offline** segment with **10,528**.
+Together, these two channels account for over **90% of all bookings**.

-- Given their limited volume, both Corporate bookings and the Complementary and Aviation channels will be discussed further in the dedicated sections below.
+- **Corporate, Complementary**, and **Aviation** segments represent a very small share of bookings (less than 10%).

-- The distribution suggests a strong dependency on online platforms, which may influence booking behavior and cancellation trends.
+- The distribution suggests a strong dependency on **online platforms**, which may influence booking behavior and cancellation trends.

 **Interpretation:**
 Given the dominance of online bookings, this channel could play a critical role in cancellation patterns.
-It should be further explored in a bivariate analysis with booking_status to assess whether certain channels are more prone to cancellations than others.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/024d62a5-0534-4c02-81bc-57745b315f0b" width="500"/>